2017 One Page Strategic Plan

 As you can see it’s pretty simple.
 It covers the why, the who and the what of my business this year and has a small handful of targets that I’ll class as a success when I hit them.
 It’s not perfect and I’ll review/adjust it periodically through the year.
 But it’s my compass.
 More importantly it forms a platform that my 90 Day Action Plan, KPIs and daily tasks all fit under.
 And there’s no need to file it away in a lever arch binder on the shelf. 😉

 I’m completely ok with you using exactly the same structure for your strat plan if you want.
-Just ping me an email to email@example.com and I’ll send you a Word version that you can just fill in the blanks.
+If you want, here’s a Word version that you can just fill in the blanks.
 Or you could scrub one up yourself without too much difficulty.

 Let’s have a look at the anatomy of this one page Strategic Plan in a little more detail.